Let’s call it the elephant in the bedroom. Something isn’t working right and you need to fix it.

 - metabolic syndrome

 Peyronie’s disease involves abnormal curvature of the penis during an erection.
-This can cause erectile dysfunction as fibrous scar tissue develops under the skin of the penis.
+This can cause ED as fibrous scar tissue develops under the skin of the penis.
 Other symptoms of Peyronie’s include pain during an erection and intercourse.

-Surgeries or injuries in the pelvic or lower spinal region can also cause erectile dysfunction.
+Surgeries or injuries in the pelvic or lower spinal region can also cause ED.
 You may need medical treatment depending on the physical cause of your ED.

-There are several ways to treat erectile dysfunction besides quitting bad habits and starting good ones.
+There are several ways to treat ED besides quitting bad habits and starting good ones.
 The most common treatment consists of oral medications.
-Three common medications are sildenafil (brand name: Viagra), tadalafil (brand name: Cialis), and vardenafil (brand name: Levitra).
+Three common medications are sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra).

-However, if you’re taking certain other medications or have specific cardiovascular diseases, those medications may not be appropriate for you.
+However, if you’re taking certain other medications or have specific cardiovascular diseases, these medications may not be appropriate for you.
 Other treatments include:

 - urethral suppository medications